michelderu/vector-playgrounds/hybrid-search/README.md

 ## Keyword Augmented Search
 Sometimes you just want a bit more.
 If you're looking for higher quality results (also called relevancy).

-For that i'd like to introduce a new idea: Keyword Augmented Search.
+For that i'd like to introduce a new idea: Keyword Augmented Search (KAS).

 The following diagram explains the strategy:

 ![Keyword Augmented Search](./Hybrid-search.jpg)

 In order to query more specifically we're calling in the help of a Large Language Model (LLM).
 We're using the LLM to come up with an analysis of the most important keywords given the user question.